nnf-cbn/2019-unconference/README.md

 free to leave and join another session.
 You should also feel free to take a break if you need one, sometimes the best ideas occur during this "down time".

+### Bonus: The Pac-Man rule

+If you are having a discussion in a small group, always leave room for one more person to join.
+[Be like Pac-Man](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/) :wink:

 ## Tips for attendees